-5. The following standards and procedures are used by the State for waiving estate recoveries when recovery would cause an undue hardship, or when recovery is not cost-effective.
+5. The following standards and procedures are used by the State for deferring or waiving estate recoveries when recovery would cause an undue hardship, or when recovery is not cost-effective.

-Review of hardship waivers begins with the State's vendor.
-The vendor, in accordance with its contract with the State, reviews all incoming waiver applications and makes an initial recommendation to accept or deny and sends it to the Estate Recovery Specialist.
+Review of hardship waivers begins with the estate recovery caseworker.
+The caseworker reviews all incoming waiver applications and makes an initial recommendation to accept or deny and sends it to the estate recovery program manager.